IQSS/dataverse/doc/sphinx-guides/source/installation/prerequisites.rst

 to R. Rserve is installed as a library package, as described in the step above.
 It runs as a daemon process on the server, accepting network connections on a dedicated port.
-This requires some extra configuration and we provide a script, rserve-setup.sh, for setting it up.
+This requires some extra configuration and we provide a script for setting it up.

 You'll want to obtain local copies of the Rserve setup files found in https://github.com/IQSS/dataverse/tree/develop/scripts/r/rserve